Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: PRELIMINARY

-The WHO provides the affected population for some of the main disorders in 2019 \cite{who-mental-disorders}, as shown in Figure \ref{fig:Psychological Disorders}, a siginificant number of people is suffer from mental disorder.
-These disorders not only affect an individual's mood and behavior but also significantly impact daily life and social functioning, and can even lead to self-harm and suicidal tendencies, emphasizing the importance of early detection and intervention\cite{hetrick2008early, costello2016early}.
+Mental disorders not only affect an individual's mood and behavior but also significantly impact daily life and social functioning, and can even lead to self-harm and suicidal tendencies \cite{hall2019association,chun2025gambling}, emphasizing the importance of early detection and intervention\cite{costello2016early}.

-Based on the broad diagnostic categories defined in previous studies \cite{garabiles2019exploring,caspi2020longitudinal}, mental disorders can be generally classified into internalizing disorders (including anxiety disorder, depression, disruptive mood dysregulation disorder, and post-traumatic stress disorder) and externalizing disorders (including attention-deficit disorder, oppositional defiant disorder, and conduct disorder).

-Furthermore, an analysis of the classification changes of psychotic disorders\cite{biedermann2016psychotic}, identified substantial heterogeneity in the symptoms and disease course of schizophrenia and other mental disorders.
-Therefore, while maintaining the aforementioned classification scheme, we additionally incorporate Psychotic (schizophrenia) as a separate category, ultimately classifying mental disorders into three distinct groups: Emotional Internalization, Psychotic, and Externalizing Disorder.
-Figure \ref{fig:fig3} presents the specific symptoms and categorizations of the main diseases of these mental disorders.
+Based on the broad diagnostic categories defined in previous studies \cite{garabiles2019exploring,caspi2020longitudinal,cicchetti2014developmental}, mental disorders can be generally classified into internalizing disorders (e.g., depression, anxiety) and externalizing disorders (e.g., conduct disorder, ADHD).
+However, an analysis of the classification changes of psychotic disorders identified substantial heterogeneity in the symptoms and disease course of schizophrenia and other mental disorders, suggesting that schizophrenia constitutes a distinct spectrum independent of the internalizing-externalizing framework due to its unique comorbidity structure \cite{kotov2011schizophrenia,biedermann2016psychotic}.
+Therefore, we additionally incorporate psychotic (e.g., schizophrenia) as a separate category, ultimately classifying mental disorders into three distinct groups: internalizing disorders, psychotic disorders, and externalizing disorders.

-Next, we will elaborate on the differences between these three types of mental disorders:
+Next, we will elaborate on the main features of these three types of mental disorders.
+Figure \ref{fig:fig2} presents the specific symptoms and categorizations of the primary diseases associated with these mental disorders.